cortexproject/cortex/docs/architecture.md

 ### Distributor

-The **distributor** service is responsible for handling incoming series by Prometheus.
+The **distributor** service is responsible for handling incoming series from Prometheus.
 It's the first stop in the write path for series samples.
-Once the distributor receives samples from Prometheus, each series is validated for correctness and to ensure that it is within the configured tenant (or global) limits.
+Once the distributor receives samples from Prometheus, each series is validated for correctness and to ensure that it is within the configured tenant limits, falling back to default ones in case limits have not been overridden for the specific tenant.
 Valid samples and then split into batches and sent to multiple [ingesters](#ingester) in parallel.

+The validation done by the distributor includes:

+- The metric name is formally correct
+- The configured max number of labels per metric is respected
+- The configured max length of a label name and value is respected
+- The timestamp is not older/newer than the configured min/max time range

 Distributors are **stateless** and can be scaled up and down as needed.

-#### HA Tracker
+#### High Availability Tracker

-The distributor features an **HA Tracker**.
+The distributor features a **High Availability (HA) Tracker**.
 When enabled, the distributor deduplicates incoming samples from redundant Prometheus servers.
 This allows you to have multiple HA replicas of the same Prometheus servers, writing the same series to Cortex and then deduplicate these series in the Cortex distributor.

 The HA Tracker deduplicates incoming samples based on a cluster and replica label.
-The cluster label uniquely identifies the cluster of redundant Prometheus servers for a given tenant, while the replica label uniquely identify the replica within the Prometheus servers cluster.
-Incoming samples are considered duplicated - and thus skipped - if received by any replica which is not the current primary within a cluster.
+The cluster label uniquely identifies the cluster of redundant Prometheus servers for a given tenant, while the replica label uniquely identifies the replica within the Prometheus cluster.
+Incoming samples are considered duplicated - and thus dropped - if received by any replica which is not the current primary within a cluster.

-The HA Tracker requires a key-value (KV) store to coordinate which is the currently elected primary replica from which the distributor accepts the samples.
-Samples with one or neither of the replica and cluster labels are accepted by default and never deduplicated.
+The HA Tracker requires a key-value (KV) store to coordinate which replica is currently elected.
+The distributor will only accept samples from the current leader.
+Samples with one or no labels (of the replica and cluster) are accepted by default and never deduplicated.

 The supported KV stores for the HA tracker are:

 * [Consul](https://www.consul.io)
 * [Etcd](https://etcd.io)

-For more information, please check out the "[Config for sending HA pairs data to Cortex](guides/ha-pair-handling.md)" documentation.
+For more information, please refer to [config for sending HA pairs data to Cortex](guides/ha-pair-handling.md) in the documentation.

 #### Hashing

-Distributors use consistent hashing, in conjunction with a configurable replication factor, to determine which instances of the ingester service should receive a given series.
+Distributors use consistent hashing, in conjunction with a configurable replication factor, to determine which ingester instances should receive a given series.

 Cortex supports two hashing strategies: